mil-amirian/mil-amirian/README.md

 * PostgreSQL

 ## What I'm currently working on
-* Learning React Native & Socket.IO
+* Learning React Native, Socket.IO & Heroku
 * Developing a full stack pizza ordering app with order customization

 ## How did I get into coding?